nikunicke/reaktorw/README.md

 Read more about the assignment [**here**](https://www.reaktor.com/junior-dev-assignment/) *(27.2.2021)*

 > :warning: **DISCLAIMER: This is not a simple solution to the assignment**.
 As this is my second iteration of the same project, I wanted to improve on what I had previously implemented and learn more about a few concepts that I recently became familiar with.
 Those would be *SOLID development principles, data-processing pipelines, service runners and asynchronous programming*.
-This being an assignment about a warehouse I think those concepts fit really well. *(27.2.2021)*
+This being an assignment about abstracting data to an interpretable format for warehouse workers, I think those concepts fit really well. *(27.2.2021)*

 ---

 *built with go1.15.8*

 Based on the requirements of the assignment, this application should provide the following services:
-*   A periodically running warehouse updater for keeping products and their availability status up to date by retrieving data from the provided API ([badapi](http://bad-api-assignment.reaktor.com/)), processing it and eventually store it in the data warehouse.
+*   A periodically running warehouse updater for keeping products and their availability status up to date by retrieving data from the provided API ([badapi](http://bad-api-assignment.reaktor.com/)), processing it and eventually storing it in the data warehouse.
 *   A frontend for the end users to view products and their respective availability status.

 The services are integreted into one application by using a service runner, where each service is executed independently.
 The service runner keeps track of each service and exits gracefully if an error were to occur.